BKWLD/decoy/docs/index.md

 4. Publish the migrations, config files, and public assets by running `php artisan vendor:publish --provider="Bkwld\Decoy\ServiceProvider"`

 5. Run the migrations by running `php artisan migrate`

+Next, see the [quick start](quick-start) for tips on your first install.

 ## Compatibility